 Have you heard of cache poisoning?
 That’s when cybercriminals redirect your DNS requests from legitimate sites to malicious phishing sites.
 These sites masquerade as real sites to fool you into submitting your login credentials or financial information.

 What about distributed denial-of-service (DDoS) attacks?
-Cyberattackers launch DDoS attacks against the DNS itself or hijack the DNS to launch DDoS attacks on other systems.
+Cybercriminals launch Distributed Denial of Service (DDoS) attacks against the DNS itself or hijack the DNS to launch DDoS attacks on other systems.
 A DDoS attack overwhelms a site’s servers with requests, so legitimate traffic can’t get through.
 This assault of requests can cause the DNS systems and sites to crash.